Supercharge your strumming skills

 Make your strumming feel easy and natural (and sound great)

 The advice sounds simple: “Just play what you feel!”

 Unfortunately, the way my gut told me to strum a guitar felt really, really awkward.

 And judging from the slightly horrified look on my teacher’s face, it must’ve looked awkward too.
-(It was 2003 though, so he might’ve been thinking about how disappointing The Matrix 2 and 3 were.)

 Long story short: for me correct strumming technique did not come naturally.
 And after teaching guitar for over a decade, I know that’s true almost everyone.

 But I totally understand why experienced players say ‘play what you feel’ or ‘don’t overthink it!’